martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Show plugins on home
 If we want to display measured data from the extension (wind, temperature, level...) under the graph on the initial (home page) check the box.
 If we don't want to display the data from the extension, we uncheck the box.
 * Warning: in order for the data to be displayed correctly, it is necessary to have the extension enabled and set correctly.

+A plug-in can use `showOnTimeline` to associate a live value with a specific station.
+OSPy refreshes it every three seconds beside the status of the running station, including master stations and manual mode.
+The value disappears after the station stops or the plug-in clears it; display data never changes output control or scheduling.

 ### Show sensors on home
 If we want to display the measured data from the sensors under the graph on the initial (home page), we check the box.
 If we don't want to display the data from the sensors, we uncheck the box.